AmericanRedCross/Guides/TranslationWorkflow_LearnOSM/githubberWorkflow.md

 - Download a text editor for code if you don't have one
 	- One of many options is [Sublime Text](http://www.sublimetext.com/)
 - Review Markdown
-	- The chapters of content on LearnOSM are formatted using Markdown
+	- The chapters of content on learnOSM are formatted using Markdown
     - Wikipedia has an [entry](http://en.wikipedia.org/wiki/Markdown) on Markdown
     - [http://markdown.pioul.fr/](http://markdown.pioul.fr/) shows a side-by-side comparison of what you're typing and how it is interpreted for display on a website
 - Review the translator workflow